 VGA is an old school connector and can handle resolutions up to 2048×1536 but is an analog signal.
 This connector carries no audio.

 A digital interface for connecting to computer monitors and projectors.
-It comes in three types

 An interface for connecting to TVs, monitors, projectors, set top boxes, dvd/bluray players, media streaming devices and so forth.
 This interface carries both digital audio and video on a single cable.
+Here below, are the standard, mini and micro hdmi plugs.